isomerpages/moe-tampinessec/index.md

   - infobar:
       title: Financial Literacy Workshop for Parents
       subtitle: Announcement
-      description: Dear Parents, learn more about MoneySense, a workshop conduction by IFL (Institude for Financial Literacy).
+      description: Dear Parents, learn more about MoneySense, a workshop conducted by IFL to help you guide your child in financial literacy.
       button: Click here to learn more
       url: https://
 ---